Better Ways to Use Agapanthus

 Poor agapanthus, choice plant of curbside gardens in lots of warm season zones.
-It’s not her fault that she’s so useful, easy-to-grow, and brings a whimsical elegance, but in being so, suffers from a case of over-familiarity.
-Let’s rethink this wonderfully versatile perennial by mixing it into all kinds of landscapes and picking varieties with a range of colors and sizes.
-We’ll start right here with white-flowering agapanthus that delivers the “shock and awe” element of this modern landscape by poking up between sheared boxwood balls and tufts of ornamental grasses.
+It's not her fault that she's so useful, easy-to-grow, and brings a whimsical elegance.
+However, in being so, she suffers from a case of over-familiarity.
+Let's rethink this wonderfully versatile perennial.
+Mix it into all kinds of landscapes and picking varieties with a range of colors and sizes.
+We’ll start right here with white-flowering agapanthus that delivers the “shock and awe” element of this modern landscape.
+This is done by poking up between sheared boxwood balls and tufts of ornamental grasses.
 Wow.

 In a Cottage Garden

-Because agapanthus has such an elegant form, it’s often used in a more formal garden but look at it here, living it up in full, fluffy cottage-style garden.
+Because agapanthus has such an elegant form, it's often used in a more formal garden.
+Although, look at it here, living it up in full, fluffy cottage-style garden.
 Fabulous!

 In a Contemporary Setting

-Packing a simple container with tall-stemmed agapanthus plays off the modern-but- warm mood of this garden and that blue flower amps up the nearby bluestone paving.
+Packing a simple container with tall-stemmed agapanthus plays off the modern-but- warm mood of this garden.
+The blue flower amps up the nearby bluestone paving.

 In a Natural Setting

-Blowsy grasses, seed heads of wildflowers, and stands of Queen Anne’s lace might not be your first thought to pair with agapanthus, but this smaller-flowering variety is relaxed and at home there.
+Blowsy grasses, seed heads of wildflowers, and stands of Queen Anne's lace might not be your first thought with agapanthus.
+However, this smaller-flowering variety is relaxed and at home there.

 In a Single-Hue Border